Prepare Your Business for Bad Weather Risks

-Severe Weather Risk Assessment
+Severe or Cold Weather Risk Assessment

 Carrying out a cold weather risk assessment is an important part of managing risks around the workplace in the winter months.
 The Cold Weather Risk Assessment Form template should be used in conjunction with the worked example form and Action Plan.
 The example form has been filled in to illustrate the sort of issues that might need consideration when carrying out a risk assessment for cold winter weather conditions.
 One of the key areas for consideration at this time of year is slips and trips as these are the single biggest cause of injury at work at any time, and the risks can increase significantly during the winter months.